bji219/dep_bji219_site/Leadership.markdown

 While I was mainly supported by grant funding during my time in graduate school, I also taught as a TA for a semester in a sophomore Mechanics class.
 I graded weekly quizes for all 50+ students and ran a weekly office hours homework help session to tutor struggling or inquisitive students.
 I maintained the class Coursesite (similar to Moodle or Coursicle) grade page and uploaded quiz and homework grades regularly in collaboration with the teaching professor.

 ## Extra Credit Lab Design and Supervision
-My advisor Hannah Dailey and I on designed and ran an undergraduate [extra credit lab](#bone-tensile-testing-lab) for the same above-mentioned Mechanics class.
+My advisor Hannah Dailey and I on designed and ran an undergraduate [[ extra credit lab | research#bone-tensile-testing-lab ]] [extra credit lab](https://bji219.github.io/Research#bone-tensile-testing-lab) for the same above-mentioned Mechanics class.
 I created a simple image analysis program to supplement the benchtop mechanical testing.
 I also directly supervised the students who participated in the lab and ran the Zwick/collected the data for distribution after the lab was complete.
 Finally, my professor and I co-graded the assignments.